memfault/interrupt/_posts/2020-03-03-gnu-make-guidelines.md

 7. Use automatic variables in rules. _Always_ try to use `$@` for a recipe output path, so your rule and Make have the exact same path.
 8. Use comments liberally in Makefiles, especially if there is complicated behavior or subtle syntax used.
-Your past and future co-workers will thank you.
+Your co-workers (and future self) will thank you.
 9. Use the `-j` or `-l` options to run Make in parallel!
 10. Try to avoid using the `touch` command to track rule completion